F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 # Testing with PgTAP
 [Official documentation](https://pgtap.org/documentation.html)

 [PgTAP](https://pgtap.org/) is the only testing framework for PostgreSQL.
+It is a system framwork: it requires administrative privileges to install.

 ## Installation

 ### Linux
-If you are using Linux, you may (depending on your distribution) be able to use you distribution’s package management system to install pgTAP.
+If you are using Linux, you may (depending on your distribution) be able to use you distribution's package management system to install pgTAP.
 For instance, on Debian, Ubuntu, or Linux Mint pgTAP can be installed with the command: `sudo apt-get install pgtap`

 On other systems pgTAP has to be downloaded and built.
 First, download pgTAP from [PGXN](https://pgxn.org/dist/pgtap/) (click the green download button in the upper-right).
 Extract the downloaded zip file, and (at the command line) navigate to the extracted folder.